ncatlab/nlab-content/pages/4/1/0/1/1014/content.md

 #### Examples ####

 You should think of the root as representing the pure set itself, the root\'s children as the elements of the pure set, the next level as those elements\' elements, and so on.

++--{: .query}
+AN: I dont understand this piece of moral.
+Why should I understand a particular node of a pure set to represent this pure set?
+Certainly equality of nodes and equality of pure sets are completely different things.

+It would be more appropriate to say that the tree pictures the hierarchy of elements of the pure set if each rooted subtree is mapped to its root and the arrow is interpreted as membership.
+This is true irrespective of any moral.
+=--

 Note that the nodes in most of the pictures below have labels, but these are for illustration only; they are *not* part of the structure defining the tree.

 First, $\empty = \{ \}$ consists of nothing but a root:
 $$ \empty $$